candlepin/candlepin.github.io/docs/candlepin/javascript_rules.md

 * Bump the minor version number of the rules.js file on any change to the file.
   Bump the major if we add/remove/change something that will not work on older Candlepin servers.
 Try to avoid doing this whenever possible.
-* Do not use "for each" in Javascript rules, this has been [deprecated](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/for_each...in).
+* Do not use "for each" in JavaScript rules, this has been [deprecated](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/for_each...in).